AimWhy/XApi/README.md

-# CaptureAPI HTTP Client - API Testing Tool
+# CaptureApi HTTP Client - Api Testing Tool

 A powerful, open-source Chrome Extension built with **Manifest V3** that acts as a lightweight Postman alternative directly inside your Chrome DevTools.
 Intercept, debug, edit, and replay HTTP requests without leaving the browser.